-Natacha has had over ten solo exhibitions of her work and has been in over 100 group exhibitions.
+I have had over ten solo exhibitions of her work and been in over 100 group exhibitions.

-***Of note is that this website is an archival site of Natacha’s work, though it does not have records of all of her work.***
+***Of note is that this website is an archival site of my work, though it does not have records of all of all work.***

 I was born in St. Claire’s Hospital in Manhattan, NYC.
-I was the first child of Carmen Lydia (Guzman) from Puerto Rico and Mario Villamia from La Habana, Cuba.
+I was the first child of Carmen (Boricua) and Mario (Cuba).
 My father was involved in the Cuban Revolution, so his lifestyle resulted in that I was sent to Cuba at the age of 4 months.
-I was raised by my paternal grandmother Balbina and my tio Miguel.
-My grandmother Balbina would take me to visit a curandera frequently.
+I was raised by my paternal grandmother Balbina and my uncle Miguel.
+My grandmother Balbina would take me to visit a spiritualist and curandera frequently.
 This spiritual healer predicted that I would also become a healer.
 At the age of 5 my grandmother Balbina and my uncle Miguel moved to the United States so that I could have an easier transition and be re-united with my parents.

-As my father was a Cuban revolutionary while I was very young the experience greatly dominated my early life and affected my adult outlook on society and social justice.
-This experience made me appreciate the wonder of just being alive in our world; the beauty that nurtures and surrounds us even in horrific times.
-This is the cornerstone of the art objects that I create.
+The experience with my father greatly dominated my early life and affected my adult outlook on society and social justice.
+This also made me appreciate the wonder of just being alive in our world; the beauty that nurtures and surrounds us even in horrific times.
+This is the cornerstone from where I build art objects.
 I grew up in Manhattan and the South Bronx.
 I attended the Bronx High School of Science graduating with honors in 1968.

 I lived in Berlin, Germany (1972 – 1975) where I worked as a photographer and teacher at Andrews and McNair army bases.
 During this time while in Berlin I drew and painted.
-I photographed myself in different scenarios for I loved the black and white photography of Diane Arbus as well as the fantastic worlds of Jerry Uelsman.
-I decided that I could be a healer and an artist.
+I photographed myself in different scenarios for I loved the black and white photography of Diane Arbus as well as the fantastic worlds of Jerry Uelsmann.
+DaVinci as an artist and scientist inspired me and I decided that I could be a healer and an artist.
 I was the first to go to college in my family.

-All through this time I created work, teaching myself how to paint.
+I attended the Boston University School of Medicine and practiced medicine until I retired from it.
 Though I was predominantly self-taught in art, I spent a few years at the Paul Ingbretson Atelier where I learned how to see the light perceptually.
-I was accepted into an MFA studio art Program at School of the Museum of Fine Arts Boston/Tufts University after completing a post-Bac year in art.
-I opened an art gallery for Boston area artists with a fellow MFA grad in Boston (2010, 2011, and 2012).
+I was accepted into an MFA studio art Program at School of the Museum of Fine Arts Boston/Tufts University after completing a post-Baccalaureate year in art.
+I opened an art gallery for Boston area artists with a fellow MFA grad (Kathy Halamka) in Boston.
 I have taught at numerous places including School of the Museum of Fine Arts (painting), the New Hampshire Institute of Art (drawing and printmaking) and was Master Teacher in Studio Arts at the St. Paul’s School Advanced Studies Program (Concord, NH).

-I subsequently worked as Medical Director Public Health in NH for emergency preparedness (being paid by a grant from homeland security) developing protocols for biologic and terrorist events.
-All the while I created art projects that involve social, humane, natural, and personal meaning.
-I create objects that are a positive public health experience as well as give voice to my philosophy and Hispanic roots as a woman (my work is emblematic of many Latinx artists who are not creating the stereotypical work that art institutions currently promote).
+I subsequently worked as Medical Director Public Health in NH for emergency preparedness, developing protocols for biologic and terrorist events.
+All the while I created art projects.
+I create objects that are a positive public health experience.

 I was awarded the Arts and Culture Award for NC in 2021 by the Diamante Arts and Cultural Center that serves all the Latinx community in NC.